Gouramis are some of the most popular fish around.

 Choosing the right diet is also a crucial aspect of Kissing Gourami care.
 If their diet is not varied and does not contain a range of nutrients, their immune system will weaken.

-If everything mentioned so far has been implemented, disease will be rare because this is a hardy species.
-Sometimes disease is unavoidable though – there a couple of common ones to be aware of.
+If everything mentioned so far has been implemented, the disease will be rare because this is a hardy species.
+Sometimes the disease is unavoidable though – they’re a couple of common ones to be aware of.